techgnosis/linux-guide/dbus.md

 You can put a file with `export` statements into `/etc/profile.d/` and it will get picked up for every login.
 This is a good way to share `DBUS_SESSION_BUS_ADDRESS` across logins.

-I don't seem to need a system bus to run sway.
+I don't seem to need a system bus to run sway or pipewire

-dbus has "service" files in its config. those files tell dbus how to start other services automatically. that is probably how pipewire and wireplumber and all the portal stuff gets started when i run steam
+dbus has "service" files in its config. those files tell dbus how to start other services automatically. that is how pipewire and wireplumber and all the portal stuff gets started when i run steam

 there is a lot of policy defined for the system bus that dictates what bus apps are allowed to do. session bus usually does not have any policy